Black-fox17/portfolio/src/constants/posts/position.md

 Without learning positional parameters.

 It extrapolates well for longer sequences too.
 No tables to overflow.
-No frequencies to alias—just a simple nudge in the attention computation.
+No frequencies to alias, just a simple nudge in the attention computation.

 The idea works well.
 It allows us to introduce a simple bias to the attention score to nudge the model's performance towards position and could extrapolate well.